Bernard Kerik: Law enforcement

 He was credited with reducing violence among the city's jail inmates.
 Giuliani appointed Kerik commissioner of the city Department of Corrections, a post he served in from 1998 to 2000.

 Giuliani appointed Kerik the 40th Police Commissioner of New York City on August 21, 2000.
-Giuliani made the appointment against the advice of the outgoing police commissioner and many members of his own cabinet.
+Giuliani made the appointment against the advice of the outgoing police commissioner Howard Safir and many members of his own cabinet.
 Kerik's critics noted that he did not have a college degree, which at the time was a requirement for police officers to advance to the rank of captain and above.

 As police commissioner, Kerik had a tense relationship with the FBI, in part because he criticized federal agencies for not sharing enough intelligence with local police.
 Although crime in New York dropped during Kerik's tenure, he was sometimes criticized for abuse of power.
-The New York Times reported that: "Behind the scenes Mr. Kerik ruled like a feudal lord, many former employees have said.
-He had taken up with a woman who was a correction officer; he was accused of directing officers to staff his wedding.
+The New York Times reported that: "Behind the scenes Mr. Kerik ruled like a feudal lord.
+Moreover, many former employees have said he had taken up with a woman who was a correction officer; he was accused of directing officers to staff his wedding.
 He befriended the agency's inspector general, whose watchdog responsibilities require keeping an arms-length relationship, and the investigator attended his wedding."

 On one occasion, Kerik sent homicide investigators to interview and fingerprint a number of Fox News employees whom Kerik's publisher, Judith Regan, suspected of stealing a necklace and mobile phone.
 During his time as police commissioner he made five arrests, including one involving two ex-convicts—one a paroled killer, wanted for a carjacking at gunpoint in Virginia—for allegedly driving a stolen van in Harlem.

 Kerik was serving as police commissioner during the September 11 attacks.
 He was in his office when American Airlines Flight 11 hit the North Tower.
 He arrived at the base of the North Tower three minutes before United Airlines Flight 175 hit the South Tower, showering him and his staff with debris as Giuliani, Kerik, and their top aides were trapped inside a building at 75 Barclay Street.
 The September 11 attacks gave Kerik a national profile.
 Kerik served 16 months as commissioner, leaving office on December 31, 2001, at the end of Giuliani's term.

-During a televised Fox News joint interview of himself and Giuliani with Jeanine Pirro on June 6, 2020, Kerik stated that "over the eight-year period that Giuliani was in office, we dropped the violent crime by 63 percent, dropped the murder (sic) by 70 (sic) overall in the city."
+During a televised Fox News joint interview of himself and Giuliani with Jeanine Pirro on June 6, 2020, Kerik stated that "over the eight-year period that Giuliani was in office, we dropped the violent crime by 63 percent, dropped the murder [sic] by 70 [sic] overall in the city."